-National and international research consortia and/or clinical trial groups should consider these aspects and discuss these early in the planning phase of collaborative projects, so that specific national requirements can be considered in timely manner.
+National and international research consortia and/or clinical trial groups must consider these aspects and discuss these early in the planning phase of collaborative projects, so that specific national requirements can be implemented in timely manner.
 Sustainability of data beyond projects and connection of data at overarching levels should be envisioned.
 Recent large-scale sequencing by International Cancer Genome Consortium and Paediatric Cancer Genome Project has further shown that the genetic and epigenetic repertoire of driver mutations in specific childhood malignancies differs from more common adult-type malignancies.
 To bring about much needed change, pediatric platforms such as ACCELERATE have been proposed by the Cancer Drug Development Forum, Innovative Therapies for Children with Cancer, the European Network for Cancer Research in Children and Adolescents and the SIOPe 69.

 Importantly, the SIOPe has called for revisions to the EU Pediatric Medicine Regulation, aiming to increase young patients’ access to innovative therapies.
-This call resulted in a specific report from the European Commission to the European Parliament and the Council describing “The state of pediatric medicines in the EU - 10 years of the EU Pediatric Regulation” 70.
+This call resulted in a specific report from the European Commission to the European Parliament and the Council describing “The state of pediatric medicines in the EU - 10 years of the EU Pediatric Regulation”, which concluded that the Pediatric Use Marketing Authorizations (PUMA) concept has so far failed to incentivize the development of pediatric medicines 70.
 In North America, the RACE (Research to Accelerate Cures and Equity) for Children Act would require companies to apply PREA (Pediatric Research Equity Act) to any treatment with a molecular target that is relevant in adult and childhood disease.

-The main ethical, legal, and practical aspects of storage, sharing, and shipment of biomaterials are listed in Table 3.

 Local institutions need to implement practical solutions according to their structures